 What Kind of Chocolate Do Monkeys Like Best?

 The question of what kind of chocolate monkeys like best is a tough one.
 There are so many different types out there, so choosing the right type for your monkey may take some time to figure out.
 But fear not!
 We have compiled a list of some great options that you can look at and try before deciding on which ones would be best for your little critter’s taste buds.

 1) Dark Chocolate:

 The dark chocolate category includes varieties such as semisweet, bittersweet, and baker’s chocolate.
-This type of chocolate has a higher percentage cocoa (usually around 60-70%), making it more bitter than other types due to the lack in sugar content.
+This type of chocolate has a higher percentage of cocoa (usually around 60-70%), making it more bitter than other types due to the lack in sugar content.
 Some people prefer this because it doesn’t contain any milk or cream ingredients and it is also lower in sugar.
 If you prefer your chocolate to be on the bitter side, we would recommend dark chocolate as a great option for your monkey.

 2) Milk Chocolate:

 Milk chocolate, due to its sweetness and smoothness, is often deemed as an overall crowd favorite.
 This type of chocolate contains around 20% cocoa and usually has added milk and cream ingredients (about 10%).
-It was once considered unhealthy because it contained so much fat, but recent studies have shown that there are no ill-effects from enjoying small amounts of this creamy delight.
+It was once considered unhealthy because it contained so much fat, but recent studies have shown that there are no ill effects from enjoying small amounts of this creamy delight.
 The big question here actually isn’t what kind of chocolate monkeys like best—it’s which flavor!
-There are many flavors out there including almond bark, peanut butter cups, cinnamon dusted, and peppermint.
+There are many flavors out there including almond bark, peanut butter cups, cinnamon-dusted, and peppermint.
 Try them all out to see which one is your little monkey’s favorite!

 3) White Chocolate: